 Visit Dordogne Valley

-The Valley of the Dordogne is the name given to the part of the river that falls within the Correze department, heading upstream along the Dordogne river from Beaulieu-sur-Dordogne (south-west) to the Barrage de Sablier, Barrage de Chastang and on passed these dams to Bassignac.
+The Valley of the Dordogne is the name given to the part of the river that falls within the Correze department, heading upstream along the Dordogne river from Beaulieu-sur-Dordogne (south-west) to the Barrage de Sablier, Barrage de Chastang and on past these dams to Bassignac.
 Hence it is on the river Dordogne but is not in the Dordogne department - it falls within the southern Correze department.

 The Valley of the Dordogne developed because of the importance of the river as a transport route and trade originally developed around the wood and leather industries.